Dictionary » Adjective Words » Cowardly – Meaning, Definition, Synonyms and Antonyms

 Meanings of Cowardly

-‘Cowardly’ refers to actions or attitudes that show a lack of bravery or willingness to face danger, pain, or challenges.
-It often implies an avoidance of responsibility due to fear or selfishness.
+‘Cowardly’ refers to behavior that reflects a lack of bravery or willingness to face danger, pain, or challenging situations.
+It often suggests avoidance of responsibility and may carry a moral judgment, not just fear.

 Definition

-Cowardly (adjective): showing fear and lack of courage in the face of danger, difficulty, or opposition; marked by avoidance or retreat instead of confrontation.
+Cowardly (adjective): showing fear and lack of courage in the face of danger, difficulty, or opposition; marked by retreat or avoidance instead of confrontation.

 Etymology